techsek/derivatex/README.md

 The file *database* is only used to store information about the password generation and is not very sensitive, although it is better to keep it safe.

-See more details on how to use it with:
+See more details on how to use derivatex with:

 ```bash
 derivatex help
 ```

-## TODO

-1. Fix working on a different drive
-1. UI for desktop
-1. Unit testing to finish
-1. Yubikeys / Google Authnticator
-1. Generate private keys i.e. RSA
-1. Generate seed words (i.e. 12 words for cardano)
-1. Calculate entropy of final password
-1. Preferences file
-    - Default search Exlusive or not
-    - Smaller QR code
-    - CSV separator

 ## Details